wweverma1/react-mentor/README.md

-# React-Mentor
+# Mentor
-A React app that works as a mentor by providing you with helpful advise anytime you need it.
+An app built using React that acts as a mentor by offering you sound advice whenever you need it.

 Deployed at [Netlify](https://react-mentor.netlify.app/)